Nigeria’s Story: Beat of the West

 Event is 16+ and Under 18s must be accompanied by an adult.

-Join BBC presenter Eddie Kadi for an in-depth conversation looking at the rise and rise of Nigerian music, it’s powerful impact in the UK and the effect it is having globally.
+Join KISS FM presenter Henrie for an in-depth conversation looking at the rise and rise of Nigerian music, it’s powerful impact in the UK and the effect it is having globally.

 The west coast of Africa has been the central point for global music over the last few years.
 Heading the movement has been the music of Nigeria, which has produced some of today’s biggest music stars such as Burna Boy and Wizkid.